canjs/can-connect/readme.md

   });
 ```

-Next, use the `External CRUD` methods to create, read, update, and destroy `Todo` instances.
+Next, use the `INSTANCE INTERFACE` methods to create, read, update, and destroy `Todo` instances.
 The following gets all todos from the server by making an ajax request to "/services/todos":

 ```